intel/pti-gpu/chapters/metrics_collection/MetricsDiscoveryAPI.md

 ```

 ### Continuous Collection
-Process of metrics collection with Intel(R) Metrics Discovery Application Programming Interface assumes that there is an infinite loop in a seprate thread, where one asks for collected samples periodically, read the data for a chunk of samples and store them into some memory or file (one sample contains all the metics and information items from a metric set).
+The process of metrics collection with Intel(R) Metrics Discovery Application Programming Interface assumes that there is an infinite loop in a separate thread, where one asks for collected samples periodically, read the data for a chunk of samples and store them into some memory or file (one sample contains all the metics and information items from a metric set).

 First, one should set sampling interval for collection (in nanoseconds) and determine the size of the buffer with raw results (in bytes).

 Sampling interval shouldn't be too small - it's recommended to make it at least 100 microseconds.
 In general, smaller interval leads to more data and higher overhead.

-MD library will periodically give one a chuck with several samples, so the buffer should be large enough to store the whole chunk.
+MD library will periodically give one a chunk with several samples, so the buffer should be large enough to store the whole chunk.
 One of the strategies here may be to leave this size zero and get the MD library to decide which size is appropriate.
 ```cpp
 uint32_t sampling_interval = 100000; // nanoseconds
 uint32_t buffer_size = 0; // will be defined by MDAPI
 md::TCompletionCode status = md::CC_OK;
 ```
 Next, one should set a type of collection for target metric set.
-MD library allows to work with multiple APIs, like OpenGL, DirectX, Metal and others, so it's needed to determine explicitely which type of API one wants to employ.
+MD library allows to work with multiple APIs, like OpenGL, DirectX, Metal and others, so it's needed to determine explicitly which type of API one wants to employ.
 In addition to exact API, it's possible to enable the
 most general collection using `API_TYPE_IOSTREAM` flag.
 ```cpp
 md::IMetricSetLatest* set; // target metric set, see Enumeration section